 Many of the peptides in this category are among the most actively studied compounds in modern peptide research due to their diverse signaling roles.

-- Acetyl GHK-Cu (A-GHK-Cu): Copper Peptides, Hair Follicle Signaling, and Tissue Remodeling Research
+- Acetyl GHK-Cu (AHK-Cu): Copper Peptides, Hair Follicle Signaling, and Tissue Remodeling Research

 - VIP Peptide: What Current Research Explores About Vasoactive Intestinal Peptide